-Join our national webinar to find out how our Salud America!
+Salud America! led a national webinar to show how our Salud America!
 Health Equity Report Card can help you visualize and explore place-based health inequities in your county, and build a case toward solutions during these difficult coronavirus times.

-The webinar, “How to Use Place-Based Data to Promote Health Equity During COVID-19 Pandemic,” is set for 2 p.m.
+The webinar, “How to Use Place-Based Data to Promote Health Equity During COVID-19 Pandemic,” took place at 2 p.m.
 ET Thursday, May 7, 2020.

 - How inequities in housing, transportation, poverty, healthcare, and access to healthy food and safe places to be active, contribute to disparities in infectious and chronic disease.

 - How you can use the local data, interactive maps, and comparative gauges in the Salud America!
 Health Equity Report Card to identify health inequity issues in your county.